Chemical Biology Doctoral Program Student Handbook

 - Passing of course requirements as specified by the Program and by the Research Advisor.

-- Achievement of a 3.0 grade point average.
+- Achievement of a 3.0 or better grade point average.

 - Choice of a Research Advisor.